Understanding and treating vaginal cancer

 • Vaginectomy may be indicated, which is the complete removal of the vagina and possibly the pelvic lymph nodes

 • A new vagina (the neovagina) can be grafted – sex is still possible but lubricant is required.
-Usually the clitoris remains intact
+Usually the clitoris remains intact.
+Neovaginas have their own type of microbiome.

 • Radical hysterectomy, meaning removal of the uterus, ovaries, fallopian tubes and lymph nodes